XinshaoAmosWang/DerivativeManipulation/README.md

 Manipulating derivative is to adjust the weighting scheme.

-* **How:**  DM simply modifies derivative’s magnitude, including transformation and normalisation, after which derivative’s magnitude function is termed emphasis density function (EDF).
+* **How to Manipulate:**  DM simply modifies derivative’s magnitude, including transformation and normalisation, after which derivative’s magnitude function is termed emphasis density function (EDF).
 An EDF is a formula expression of an example weighting scheme.
 We educe many options for EDFs from probability density functions (PDFs).
 We demonstrate